 Will it make sense if the first solution we provide to cope with market completion is not to focus on your competitors?
 Hopefully, it won’t sound strange at this stage.

 However, an excellent way to deal with the competition will be to market your products or services to other markets.
 This doesn’t mean switching industries but introducing new and relevant products.

 As a practical example, you will notice that when the lockdown took effect all over the world in 2020, telehealth became a thing.
 Healthcare businesses started helping people talk to doctors online and send medications to their homes.

 While that market got saturated, a wise way to launch a new product was to introduce at-home COVID-19 tests.
-At that point, the business was not only helping people get medical attention in their homes but they were also getting tested without moving an inch.
+At that point, the business was not only helping people get medical attention in their homes, but they were also getting tested without moving an inch.

-So, here is the question to you?
+So, here is the question for you?
 How can you diversify and welcome new audiences without leaving your industry?
 Said better, how can you embrace change and get ahead of the competition – you remember our earlier discussion about change, right?

 6. Securing & Managing Funds

 Securing and managing funds is another challenge for small and medium enterprises today.
 But gone are those days when you are limited to traditional banks for funding.
-Nowadays, you have options; angel investing, working capital loan, crowdfunding, venture capital, and government schemes.
+Nowadays, you have options; angel investing, working capital loans, crowdfunding, venture capital, and government schemes.